 - Swollen lymph nodes

 When CMV invades certain tissues, it can cause serious problems and even death.
+CMV may also cause problems with a transplanted organ.
 Most of the time, these symptoms start between 1 and 4 months after the transplant.
 They may start later if you were taking antiviral medicine at that time.
 They may also start after you stop taking this medicine.

 How is CMV in transplant patients diagnosed?

 Before your transplant, your healthcare provider may want to know whether you have an inactive infection with CMV.
 Your organ donor will also undergo testing for CMV.
 This information will help make a treatment plan to lower your chances of a CMV infection.
 A number of different tests might give this information.
 Your healthcare provider can let you know at this time if you or your organ donor have an inactive CMV infection.

 If you don’t have a CMV infection, you might become newly infected with it if the donated organ was carrying the virus.
 If you do have a CMV infection, there is a risk that the virus will reactivate after your transplant.